medialab/xan/docs/cmd/flatten.md

 flatten options:
     -s, --select <arg>     Select the columns to visualize.
 See 'xan select -h' for the full syntax.
+    -l, --limit <n>        Maximum number of rows to read.
+Defaults to read the whole file.
     -c, --condense         Don't wrap cell values on new lines but truncate them with ellipsis instead.
     -w, --wrap             Wrap cell values all while minding the header's indent.